 Do you already have plans for your tax refund when it does arrive?
 If not, you might consider tackling some of your most important financial goals.
 You could use it to pay off some lingering high-interest debt, or you could put it towards a savings goal you’ve been working on for a while.

 Another option is to save it in a high-interest savings account like the CIT Savings Builder account.
-With 2.20% APY tiered interest rates, your interest doesn’t get much better than this for a savings account.
+With 1.85% APY tiered interest rates, your interest doesn’t get much better than this for a savings account.
 The CIT Savings Builder is an excellent option for storing your emergency fund or another longer-term savings account.
 And for a limited time, CIT is offering up to a $300 cash bonus for new accounts!

 Invest Your Money